Bad News (Bad News album)

 Bad News is the debut album from British parody heavy metal group Bad News released in October 1987 by EMI.
-The album features a cover of the famous Queen song "Bohemian Rhapsody" and was produced by Queen's guitarist Brian May.
+The album features a cover of the Queen song "Bohemian Rhapsody" and was produced by Queen's guitarist Brian May.
 "Bohemian Rhapsody" was released as a single along with music video created for it, written and directed by Adrian Edmondson, who portrays Vim Fuego in the group.
 The video was released as a video single by Picture Music International.
 In 2004, EMI re-released the album with a re-ordered track listing and with additions of tracks derived from the group's follow-up album The Cash In Compilation.